swanzeyb/n8n-discord-trigger/README.md

 ## Version history

+- **v0.3.2**: Update for multiple simultaneous trigger nodes with one bot.
 - **v0.3.1**: Added additional option to trigger node to trigger on other bot messages
 - **v0.3.0**: Added option to require a reference message in order to trigger the node.
 Enhance interaction node with a confirmation node
 - **v0.2.9**: Bug fix, where a message won't trigger when multiple trigger nodes are included.